MarcMeketonVillanova/Table_Arrangements_Optimization/README.md

 The general setup is that we have $m$ attendees $A={1,2, ... ,m}$ and $n$ tables $T={1,2,...,n}$.
 Let the binary variable $x_{a,t} \in {0,1}$ with $a \in A$, $t \in T$ represent an assignment of an attendee to a table.
 This means $x_{a,t}=1$ if attendee $a$ is assigned to table $t$ and $x_{a,t}=0$ otherwise.

-We need to assign every one using the constraint
+We assign every attendee using the constraint

 $$\sum_{t \in T} x_{a,t}=1,  \forall{a \in A}$$